In this post, I reveal ways to effectively promote a travel website. It will benefit businesses in the travel, tourism and leisure industries.

-The authority of domain name will be determined by a many factors, but most significant is the number of domains that link to the website and media.
+The authority of the domain name will be determined by many factors, but the most significant is the number of domains that link to the website and media.
 And how trusted and authoritative those links are.

 The scoring system is out of 100.
 It is really hard to get a mark of 100.

 A website such as Tripadvisor has a Domain Authority of 89.
 Lonely Planet has a DA of 92.